Equity and Trusts Law (11785.1)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-The recommended text is Peter Radan and Cameron Stewart, Principles of Australian Equity & Trusts (LexisNexis, 5th ed, 2021).
+1. Peter Radan and Cameron Stewart, Principles of Australian Equity and Trusts (LexisNexis, 5th ed, 2021).

 A detailed reading list is available on Canvas.